Clear Lake Superior water at Blackrocks Beach

 Lumbar Packs

-• The Savu 2 lumbar pack is a perfect minimalist biking pack that includes stretch mesh pockets for single ordouble bottle carry.
+• The Savu 2 lumbar pack – a perfect minimalist biking pack with stretch mesh pockets for single or double bottle carry.
 This pack also works well for summer hikes.

 • A slightly larger option is the Seral 4 with a 1.5L water reservoir.
-This pack has room for an e-bikebattery and charger as well as tool organizationin the main compartment.
+With room for an e-bike battery and charger and tool organization in the main compartment.

-• For a biking specific backpack, I recommend the Raptor 10 with 2.5L water reservoir, hip-belt pockets and shoulder harness.
-Explore Osprey’s Raptor/Raven Collection.
+• For a biking specific backpack, I recommend the Raptor 10 – 2.5L water reservoir, hip-belt pockets and adjustable shoulder harness.

 Everyday Gear | Lifestyle Packs

 • Off the trails, I carry the Arcane Tote Pack for my laptop and other accessories.
 I love this tote!
-It is minimalist in its styling, featuring tuckaway straps and a shoulder strap that converts to a backpack.
-It also has a 16″ padded laptop sleeve, internal zip pocket, key clip, and large zippered front panel pocket.
+Pros: Minimalist styling, tuckaway straps, shoulder strap that converts to a backpack.
+16″ padded laptop sleeve, internal zip pocket, key clip, and large zippered front panel pocket.
 I purchased the tote in black as it does not show wear and tear, but it is also available in toffee orange, blue, and botanic green.

 Recent Articles – Join in my Adventures!